 The Council has a statutory responsibility to have a Section 151 Officer and a Monitoring Officer.
 The Council's financial arrangements fully conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
-The Director of Finance and Transformation is a key member of the Senior Management Team.
-The Director of Finance and Transformation is responsible for the proper administration of the Council's financial arrangements and led a fully resourced and suitably qualified finance function.
-The Director of Finance and Transformation was actively involved in and able to bring influence to bear on all material business decisions to ensure immediate and long term implications, opportunities and risks, were fully considered and in alignment with the Medium Term Financial Strategy.
+The Section 151 Officer is a key member of the Senior Leadership Team.
+The Section 151 Officer is responsible for the proper administration of the Council's financial arrangements and led a fully resourced and suitably qualified finance function.
+The Section 151 Officer was actively involved in and able to bring influence to bear on all material business decisions to ensure immediate and long term implications, opportunities and risks, were fully considered and in alignment with the Medium Term Financial Strategy.

-Underpinning the Council's financial management arrangements is a regularity framework comprising Financial Regulations, Contract Procedure Rules, annual audits of key financial systems and audits of other systems undertaken on a riskbased basis.
+Underpinning the Council's financial management arrangements is a regularity framework comprising Financial Regulations, Contract Procedure Rules, annual audits of key financial systems and audits of other systems undertaken on a risk-based basis.
 Other processes and procedures such as the Procurement Strategy and Risk Management Strategy are monitored on a regular basis.

-The Monitoring Officer role is fulfilled by the Council's Head of Legal and Democratic Services, who acts as guardian of the Council's constitution to ensure lawfulness, probity and fairness in Council decision making.
+The Monitoring Officer role is fulfilled by the Council's Head of Law and Democracy, who acts as guardian of the Council's constitution to ensure lawfulness, probity and fairness in Council decision making.
 The Monitoring Officer has processes for the review of legislative changes which feed into the annual review of the constitution.